 This morning we’ll learn about the Cuban cigar industry from a farmer and expert cigar maker.
 Peek into how the communist system works, and how people make ends meet.
 Learn the process, from planting tobacco, to rolling each cigar.
 Dinner tonight is at a stunning organic farm, followed by cocktails al fresco at a nearby bar.

 After checking out of our homestays, it’s back to Havana, with a stop in Jaimanitas.
 This town was made famous by artist Jose Fuster.
 His home – Fusterlandia – is definitely a highlight, a living art project entirely covered in eclectic mosaics.
-Back in big gay Havana, we’ll visit interesting areas outside of Old Havana in classic convertible cars, then savour our bittersweet Farewell Dinner in a renovated former factory.
+Back in Havana we’ll visit interesting areas outside of Old Havana in classic convertible cars, then savour our bittersweet Farewell Dinner in a renovated former factory.

 There are no activities planned today, so you are free to depart at your leisure.

 Amazing country with a rich history.
 Wonderful people.
 I came back a more educated and better person thanks to the experiences on this trip.

 Be ready for the cultural experience of your lifetime!